m4d3bug/m4d3bug.github.io/source/_posts/linux-performance-tuning-study-notes-II.md

    22:08:46 up 41 min,  4 users,  load average: 9.34, 8.13, 4.66
   ```

-  *load average of 1 min will close to 10.00.*
+  *Load Average of 1 min will close to 10.00.*

 - #### *Windows 3*